ConorMoran-95/sciprog_21/practical07/ReadMe.md

+The focus for this practical is dynamically allocated arrays.
+Using the formula provide, we will estimate the value of e by setting x = 1.

 Please find below the means for compiling and running the two scripts necessary to complete this practical.

 gcc -o poly polynomial.c  -lm